anirbannath/mobile-demo/README.md

 It doesn't use any server-side API for fetching or saving data.
 It uses some static JSON files for retrieving data and uses IndexedDB for saving data.

+However, it uses a few Node.JS APIs for processing voice instructions.

-Under the hood, this application uses NgRx for state management and webkitSpeechRecognition for voice navigation.
+Under the hood, in the client-side, this application uses NgRx for state management and webkitSpeechRecognition for voice navigation.

 > Some assistant features need Node.JS APIs.
 Thus, the Github Pages may not work properly.
 Please run the application locally.
 >